-In accordance with the BCPPS 6.2.1 Police Stops and Transit Police Policy OB330 - Police Stops, an audit was conducted of Transit Police Officers' Police Stops recorded in 2021.
+In accordance with the BCPPS 6.2.1 Police Stops and Transit Police Policy OB330 - Police Stops, an audit was conducted of Transit Police Officers' Police Stops recorded in 2022.
 Police Stops are recorded on the BC - Police Records Information Management System ("PRIME").
-For the purpose of this report, Transit Police Officers are referred to as 'Members'.
+For the purpose of this report, Transit Police Officers are referred to as "Members".

-The Transit Police audit revealed a dramatic drop in Transit Police use of Police Stops/Street Checks from 2,749 recorded files in 2018, to 30 in 2020, and zero in 2021.
-In 2021, there was one file initially coded as a Police Stop; however, as a result of the review process, it was determined that the file was actually an 'intelligence' file and re-coded as such.
+The Transit Police audit revealed a dramatic drop in Transit Police use of Police Stops/Street Checks from 2,749 recorded files in 2018 (prior to the new Standards), to zero in both 2021 and 2022.
+In 2022, there were nine files initially coded on PRIME as a Police Stop; however, as a result of the review process, it was determined that the files should, more appropriately, have been recorded as General Occurrence reports ("GOs") and they were re-coded as such.

-AUDIT PROCESS AND FINDINGS
+AUDIT PROCESS

-For the purposes of the Transit Police 2021 audit on Police Stops, the following criteria were used:
+For the purposes of the Transit Police 2022 audit on Police Stops, the following criteria were used: